 Paying too much tax won’t help you to reach your retirement savings goal, so it’s important to get your Prescribed Investor Rate (PIR) right.
-Your PIR defines the amount of tax you’ll pay on your KiwiSaver investment income – if it’s too high, you’ll be paying tax you won’t be able to claim back; if it’s too low, you’ll need to file a tax return and pay the outstanding amount.
+Your PIR defines the amount of tax you’ll pay on your KiwiSaver investment income – if it’s too high, you’ll be paying tax you won’t be able to claim back; if it’s too low, you'll need to pay the outstanding amount to Inland Revenue.

 You can use your True Rewards dollars to top up your KiwiSaver savings.
 With ASB, you can transfer any True Reward dollars you earn into your ASB KiwiSaver Scheme account.
 You can also use True Rewards dollars to top up someone else's ASB KiwiSaver Scheme account.